CesiumGS/3d-tiles/TileFormats/Points/README.md

 The body section immediately follows the header section, and is composed of a `Feature Table`.

+Code for reading the header can be found in [Points3DModelTileContent](https://github.com/AnalyticalGraphicsInc/cesium/blob/3d-tiles/Source/Scene/Points3DTileContent.js) in the Cesium implementation of 3D Tiles.

 ## Feature Table

 Contains per-tile and per-point values that define where and how to render points.